-My daughter and I took a little trip.
+My daughter and I took a little trip to London (originally posted 2014).
 It was a heady mix of excitement, fun, sore feet, poignant memories, ballet and food.
 This post is a veritable photo bomb, so continue reading only if you possess extreme picture viewing fortitude.

-We stayed in Covent Garden; we saw Bill Nighy in the street in Covent Garden; we like Covent Garden.
+We stayed in Covent Garden.
+We saw Bill Nighy in the street in Covent Garden.
+He frowned at us.
+We like Covent Garden.

 Quirky streets: Brydges Place is the narrowest alleyway in London, measuring just 15 inches across where it comes out beside The Coliseum theatre.

 This one had fun shops:

 Self-indulgent memory alert: Freed was one of the last places I visited before leaving London many years ago.
 It was to buy a pair of shoes to teach in rather than to dance in, after my body had crumbled… A much happier, sunnier day is shown below, for us if not the staff; there was an angry man in there trying to buy many pairs of shoes in sizes they didn’t have.
 It was all very dramatic.

 I don’t get the blue cock (that is what it’s called) in Trafalgar Square.
 I’ve read the various

 excuses explanations for it and they don’t make sense, it’s like a blue joke in an otherwise dignified play… but it is photogenic, so my dislike is not total: